olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 <img src="images/E5_Mini_Tx_Wiring.png" width="600px">

-*The default firmware (labeled tx-Wio-E5-Mini-wle5jc-vX.X.XX.hex) has half-duplex implemented which means that you **will not** need a Schottky diode between the Tx and Rx pins.
-You will only need a connection between the pad labeled RX1 and pin 5 of the JR bay.
-If you are having communication issues between the radio and the module then you can install the Schottky diode and use the alternative firmware (labeled tx-Wio-E5-Mini-wle5jc-sdiode-vX.X.XX.hex) to see if that resolves the issues.
+*The default firmware (labeled tx-Wio-E5-Mini-wle5jc-vX.X.XX.hex) has half-duplex implemented which means that you **will not** need a Schottky diode between the TX1 and RX1 pins.
+You will only need a connection between RX1 and pin 5 of the JR bay.
+If you are having communication issues between the radio and the module then you can install the Schottky diode and use the sdiode firmware (labeled tx-Wio-E5-Mini-wle5jc-sdiode-vX.X.XX.hex) to see if that resolves the issues.

 ### As Receiver ###